WAReborn/WorldsAdriftReborn/README.md

 Next download the latest [BepInEx Release](https://github.com/BepInEx/BepInEx/releases) and unzip those files into gameroot as well.

-Now open up the project sln with Visual Studio and add the BepInEx source to the nuget package manager.
+Now open up the project sln with Visual Studio.
-To do this goto Tools -> NuGet Package Manager -> Package Manager Settings -> Package Sources and add this url `https://nuget.bepinex.dev/v3/index.json`

-Next you will need to point Visual Studio at the game Dlls.
-The Dlls that need configuring will have a yellow warning sign next to them and are found under WorldsAdriftReborn -> Refrences
-To add a refrence right click on Refrences and then Add refrence.
-Find the Browse button and navigate to `gameroot\UnityClient@Windows_Data\Managed` here you will find the Dlls that Visual Studio is complaining about.
+If your game installation is not at the default location (`C:\Program Files (x86)\Steam\steamapps\common\WorldsAdrift`) visual studio will report an error and a DevEnv.targets file should have been generated at the root of your copy of the WorldsAdriftReborn repo.
+You can change the path to your game installation location, save and reopen the project sln with visual studio.

 After building [WorldsAdriftRebornCoreSdk](https://github.com/sp00ktober/WorldsAdriftReborn/tree/main/WorldsAdriftRebornCoreSdk) and [WorldsAdriftReborn mod](https://github.com/sp00ktober/WorldsAdriftReborn/tree/main/WorldsAdriftReborn), copy over `CoreSdkDll.dll` to `gameroot\UnityClient@Windows_Data\Plugins\CoreSdkDll.dll`.
 Finally make a new directory inside of `gameroot\BeplnEx\plugins` you can name this whatever you want.
 Copy the compiled mod files into this directory.

 # Contact us